kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-2.md

 ### Detailed Cleaning Steps For Total Rent And Auxiliary Costs

 Next up is the actual cleaning procedure for columns `auxiliary_costs` and `total_rent`.
-The problem with these variables is, that it is unknown, which of the following optional variables, the ones inside `[]` are factored in at all or to what degree:
+The problem with these variables is that it is unknown, which of the following optional variables, the ones inside `[]` are factored in at all or to what degree:

 $$\mathrm{total\,\, rent} = \mathrm{base \,\,rent} + \mathrm{auxiliary \,\,costs} + [\mathrm{heating \,\,costs} + \mathrm{X}]$$

-$$\mathrm{X}$$ stands for several costs, that might or might not be factored in.
+$$\mathrm{X}$$ stands for several costs that might or might not be factored in.
-These variables will likely not make it to the machine learning stage, since there is a high chance, that they are correlated with the dependent variable `base_rent`.
+These variables will likely not make it to the machine learning stage, since there is a high chance that they are correlated with the dependent variable `base_rent`.
 For now, we shall simply be efficient in cleaning them and further structured exploration will tell how to proceed with these two variables.